-A College fiscal year for the purpose of this Agreement shall be currently defined as July 1 to June 30.
+A College fiscal year for the purpose of this Agreement shall be defined as July 1 to June 30.
 This definition is subject to revision by statute.

-C. College Academic Year and Contract Year
+C. College Academic Year

-An academic year and a contract year shall be defined as the date on which a Fall semester begins until midnight on the day before the next Fall semester begins.
+An academic year shall be defined as the date on which a Fall semester begins until midnight on the day before the next Fall semester begins.